okanist/ioint-litellm-integration/README.md

-# 🚀 io.net Intelligence + LiteLLM CLI Integration
+# 🚀 IO Intelligence + LiteLLM CLI Integration

 This project demonstrates a robust integration of [io.net Intelligence](https://docs.io.net/) as an OpenAI-compatible LLM endpoint using [LiteLLM](https://github.com/BerriAI/litellm).
 You can fetch the latest available chat models from io.net, select a model interactively, enter any prompt, and get instant responses via the command line.